MidianY/Put-It-On/README.md

 At the high level of our frontend, we have two components – Home and Closet – which represent the two pages of our webapp.
 Within the Home component, there are several child components.
 First, the `CitySearch` component handles a user’s searching of a city in the United States.
 Next, the `WeatherDisplay` component takes the `chosenCity` state (changed through the CitySearch component) to return a display of the current weather in the chosen city.
 There is also a ClosetStats component that displays the number of each type of clothing (top, bottom, outer, shoes) that a user currently has in their closet.
 Finally, the RecommendedOutfit component displays a user’s recommended outfit based on their weather and closet.
 All of these components interact with APIs.
 CitySearch interacts with the external api, Country State City API.
 Every other component uses endpoints to interact with our own backend server.

 The next high-level component, `Closet`, is centered around the `ClothingOptions` component and the `UserCloset` component. `ClothingOptions` consists of Tabs of different `ClothingItem` components. `UserCloset` also contains `ClothingItem` components based on which clothes are selected in the `ClothingOptions` component.
 The `ClothingItem` component is an image of a clothing item.
 It contains a `ColorSelection` component that is activated when clicked.
 The `ColorSelection` component contains 12 `ColorBox` components.
 Again, these all interact with our backend server endpoints to send and receive information.

+# Contributors

+- To fetch weather data, we utilized the OpenWeatherAPI to fetch current weather data within the Weather class.
+Rather than using all of the different types of weather data that this API records, we focused on the following key categories we thought were most relevant for our purposes: snow level, rain level, temperature, feels like temperature, city name, state name, icon, and the weather description tag.
+Although OpenWeatherAPI can process data for cities outside the United States, we focused only on American cities for the purposes of this project.